 Early and frequent contact by the case worker in order to keep the child informed about plans being made for his/her future is important.

-If the child asks how long let the child know it depends on: court hearing, parents being located, etc. whatever the truth may be.
+If the child asks how long this will last, let the child know it depends on: court hearing, parents being located, etc. whatever the truth may be.

-On route to foster home help the child formulate questions he or she has for the family, i.e. who else lives in the family, are there pets, where do the children go to school, etc.
+On route to the foster home help the child formulate questions he or she has for the family, i.e. who else lives in the family, are there pets, where do the children go to school, etc.

-On arrival accompany the child on a tour of the home and help them ask the questions.
-Afterwards, take the child out for a soft drink or outside in the yard and discuss what they learned during this mini visit.
+On arrival, accompany the child on a tour of the home and help them ask the questions.
+Afterwards, take the child out for a drink or snack or outside in the yard and discuss what they learned during this mini visit.

-The younger the child and the more precipitous the move, the earlier the first postplacement contact must be.
+The younger the child and the more precipitous the move, the earlier the first postplacement contact with parents must be.
 Children who are placed on an emergency basis have the fantasy that someone has harmed their parents, or they don’t know where their parents are so will never be reunited.

 Avoid making major issues about behaviors immediately following moves, instead identify behaviors as communicating emotions: